suzannejmatthews/aosk/chapter2.md

 ![panel5](http://www.suzannejmatthews.com/images/aosk/chapter2/panel5.jpg)

 Before starting the tutorial, let's go over some basic terminology and concepts:
-1. **Wireshark** is a very popular packet sniffer and analyzer that has been around the late 1990s, and is used by many security professionals and has won many industrial awards.
+1. **Wireshark** is a popular packet sniffer and analyzer

 2. **PCAP file**: a Packet CAPture file.
-All data on the internet is transferred using packets.
-They contain the all information that you request and receive, from what you search for online, the websites you click, the pictures you look at.
-All of this information can be captured by a packet sniffer an stored in the PCAP file. from a network.
+Contains all of the information captured by a packet sniffer over a period of time

-3. **Protocol:** a set of rules that define how internet traffic is routed on the network.
-For example, if you surf the internet and search for different images or materials, you are using TCP (Transmission Control Protocol).
-If you would like to check your email, you will use SMTP (Simple Mail Transfer Protocol) or IMAP (the Internet Message Access Protocol).
-As another analogy, you can think of protocols as the box you use when you send and receive a package using the mail service.
-Depending on the content, you will use a different box, or for a letter you will use an envelope.
+3. **Protocol:** a set of rules that define how internet traffic is routed on the network

 ## Packet Analysis